tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 If something goes wrong and NixOS doesn't boot or is otherwise unusable, you can first try rolling back to a previous generation.
 Instead of selecting the default bootloader option, choose another configuration that worked previously.

 If something is seriously wrong and the bootloader does not work (or you don't have any other generations), you will want to get back into the installer.
-To start the installer with a system installed on the internal disk, shut down the computer, re-insert the USB drive with the installer, start it up again, hit a key in U-Boot when prompted to stop autoboot, then run the command `run bootcmd_usb0`.
+To start the installer with a system installed on the internal disk, shut down the computer, re-insert the USB drive with the installer, start it up again, hit a key in U-Boot when prompted to stop autoboot, then run the command `env set boot_efi_bootmgr ; run bootcmd_usb0`.

 Once in the installer, you can re-mount your root partition and EFI system partition without reformatting them.
 Depending on what exactly went wrong, you might need to edit your configuration, copy over the latest Apple Silicon support module, or update U-Boot using the latest installer.